 They take up hardly any space and are definitely one of the best travel toys for our girls

 Other toys that we recommend include a tea set (we just take the teapot and a couple of cups and spoons), a collapsible shape sorter, Duplo, and a learn to write toy.
-Check out our post on th ebest toys t=fro travelling babies and toddlers for more ideas.
+Check out our post on the best toys for travelling babies and toddlers for more ideas.

-You will be in the sunshine a lot of the time so in addition to your sun cream, we really recommend taking some swimwear that offers protection against the sun.
+Kids love the swimming pool and the beach so you will probably be in the sunshine a lot of the time so in addition to your sun cream, we really recommend taking some swimwear that offers protection against the sun.

 With arms, legs and head covered it reduces the need to cover their skin in sun cream and is also not at risk of being washed off in the swimming pool or sea.

-What to Take to Thailand for a Baby or Toddler
+What to Take Travelling with a Baby or Toddler

 Having the right things with you can really help to make your trip make your trip go that bit more smoothly.
 At the same time, having too many of the wrong things can get super frustrating, so it is always a balancing act of what you need and what you can travel with easily.

-We hope that we have been able to help you to decide what baby things you need to take on your trip to Thailand.
+We hope that we have been able to help you to decide what baby things you need to take on your trip.
 Have we missed something off our list that you think is a travel essential?
 Let us know in the comments below.